phkphk007/my2-P/README.md

 | Foot Ball | Involves all players and very entertaining | 4 |
 | Tennis | Improves balance and hand eye coordination | 4 |
 | Badminton | Improves fitness | 5 |

+***

+## Sayings By Scientists

+> “It is strange that only extraordinary man-made the discoveries twitch later appear so easy and simple.” – George C. Lichtenberg.
+> “Art is the tree of life.
+Science is the tree of death.” – William Blake
+> “Rockets are cool.
+There’s no getting around that.” – Elon Musk